danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 8. Previous state pattern shows dependency elimination
 9. Custom useCounter hook demonstrates referential equality gotcha
 10. Add useMemo to return object for referential equality
-11. Undo everything, show how changing the text widget re-renders the counter widget
+11. Show how changing the text widget re-renders the color widget
-12. Add React.memo to counter widget
+12. Add React.memo to color widget to fix
-12. Add useCallback to count methods
-13. Observe how this now prevents Counter from re-rendering
+13. Observe how this now prevents widget from re-rendering
 - --
+Summary:
 - This demonstrates the power of state placement
 - Priciple rule of state: Keep state as high as you need it and as low as you can get away with
 - No tricks needed - just smart architecture